middle-coast-software/MCS.Logging.DotNetFramework/README.md

 ## Current Configurations
 ### File
-File sinks are supported with a single web.config appsetting entry to specify the folder location in which log files should be placed.
+File sinks are supported with a single app.config appsetting entry to specify the folder location in which log files should be placed.
 ```
 <add key="LogFolderLocation" value="<!-- relative or absolute folder location goes here-->\" />
 ```
 Four files will be published for each day.
 One each for performance, usage, diagnostic, and errors.
 Each of them will end with a date in the format MMddyyyy.

 ### SQL
-MS Sql Logs are enabled with 2 web.config entries.
+MS Sql Logs are enabled with 2 app.config entries.
 A connection string named "LogConnection" and an appsetting to control the log batch size.
 ```

 <appSettings>